ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

 ### Splitting data into Train and Test data
 - Split the Parkinson's disease dataset into training and testing sets, with 80% of the data for training and 20% for testing.
+- Print the shapes of the original, training, and testing feature sets to verify the split.

+### Data Standardization
 - Standardize the features by fitting a StandardScaler to the training data and transforming both the training and testing data.
 This ensures that the features have a mean of 0 and a standard deviation of 1, which can improve the performance of many machine learning algorithms.

-- Print the shapes of the original, training, and testing feature sets to verify the split.
+### Model training - Support Vector Machine